ShykulaD/HighwayToHell2019/README.md

 *Qa automation school 2019* (in progress)

-_lesson packages for training_
+_lesson packages for training on Lections_

-_lesson/homeTask packages for training_
+_lesson/homeTask packages for homeTasks_